VynceCook/quacode_dbh/readme.txt

     This is inside this function that the programmer can add its own method.

+See 'quacode/quacode/asyncalgo.hh' for more details about each function.

 ** Group A

 These functions are called during the modeling stage in the Quacode thread.